trendscenter/autolabeller/README.md

 * `params.outpath` Output directory
 * `params.n_corr` How many ROI top correlations to calculate for anatomical/functional labeling.
 Default = 3
 * `params.threshold` Threshold value for the spatial maps.
 Default = 3
-* `params.skip_noise` If you do not want to run or already ran artifact detection step, set to 1.
+* `params.skip_noise` If you do not want to run or already performed artifact detection step, set to 1.
 Otherwise set to 0 by default.
-* `params.skip_anatomical` If you do not want to run or already ran anatomical labeling step, set to 1.
+* `params.skip_anatomical` If you do not want to run or already performed anatomical labeling step, set to 1.
 Otherwise set to 0 by default.
-* `params.skip_functional` If you do not want to run or already ran functional labeling step, set to 1.
+* `params.skip_functional` If you do not want to run or already performed functional labeling step, set to 1.
 Otherwise set to 0 by default.
 * `params.noise_training_set` Which dataset to use to train the noisecloud model.
-Options: `pre_fbirn_sub`, `pre_aggregate`
+Options are:
     - `pre_fbirn_sub`: when both spatial maps and timecourses are available, as in a GIFT output
     - `pre_aggregate`: when only spatial maps are available
 * `params.anatomical_atlas` Which atlas to use for anatomical labeling.
 Options: `aal`